Lies for the Liars

 Lies for the Liars is the third studio album by American rock band the Used.
 It was released on May 22, 2007, and was certified gold by the RIAA on February 28, 2019.

 Background

 On September 12, 2006, it was announced that drummer Branden Steineckert left the band.
 However, a day later, Steineckert explained that he was in fact kicked out of the band: "Quinn, Bert and Jeph have agreed that they no longer want to play music with me."
 In addition, they added that recording was nearly done.
-However, two months later the band was still working on the album.
+However, the band was still working on the album two months later.

 In total, the band recorded 19 songs, from about 40 that were written in preparation for the album.
 Dean Butterworth of Good Charlotte recorded the drums for the album.